ash2k/kubegodep2dep/README.md

 [`dep`](https://golang.github.io/dep/) package manager in a project that wants to use Kubernetes' libraries compatible with a particular Kubernetes version and among each other.

+The huge benefit is that **exactly** the same dependency revisions are used.
+That means the set of dependency versions that you get have been tested by Kubernetes unit, integration and end-to-end tests plus real world usage so it is guaranteed to work.

 Managing constraints and/or overrides by hand is a huge PITA so why not generate them?

 ## Usage